|View on TensorFlow.org||Run in Google Colab||View source on GitHub||Download notebook|

 In this guide, you have seen how to use the core classes of tensors, variables, modules, and gradient tape to build and train a model, and further how those ideas map to Keras.

 This is, however, an extremely simple problem.
-For a more practical introduction, see this tutorial that uses real text.
+For a more practical introduction, see Custom training walkthrough.